 From an awkward first encounter with Eugene Levy, to cottage plans with Catherine O’Hara, to sneaking beers and hotdogs at the Emmys – Schitt’s Creek’s Annie Murphy recently spilled all the juiciest, behind-the-scenes tea during the latest instalment of Toronto Film School’s In Conversation speaker series.

-The online event served as a mini reunion between Murphy, who just received her first Emmy nomination for playing riches-to-rags socialite Alexis Rose on the CBC hit comedy, and Toronto Film School’s Executive Producer in Residence Andrew Barnsley, who served as the show’s executive producer.
+The online event served as a mini reunion between Murphy, who just received her first Emmy nomination for playing riches-to-rags socialite Alexis Rose on the CBC hit comedy, and Toronto Film School’s Executive Producer in Residence Andrew Barnsley, who served as one of the show’s executive producers.

 Previous guests of the In Conversation speaker series – which is co-hosted by Barnsley and Writing for Film & TV Program Director Adam Till – have included Academy Award-nominated filmmaker Atom Egoyan, 30-year veteran stand-up comedian Caroline Rhea, Oscar- and Golden Globe-nominated writer and actor Nia Vardalos, Beverly Hills 90210 star Jason Priestley, and Emmy-winning actor Tatiana Maslany.

 Here’s what Murphy – a Canadian Screen Award-winning actor who will next star in AMC’s upcoming Kevin Can F*** Himself – had to say during her July 23 chat with Toronto Film School via Zoom: